 This course is an introduction to pharmacology which includes terminology, drug classifications, dosages, routes, uses, side effects, contraindications, and interactions.
-Utilization of the PDR, drug handbooks and other drug references, including internet sites, will be emphasized.
-Compliance with federal, state, and local health laws and regulations will be covered.
+Utilization of drug handbooks and other drug references, including internet sites, will be emphasized.
+Compliance with federal, state, and local health laws and regulations will also be covered.

-MA1246 Dosage Calculations Lecture Hrs: 15 Credit Hrs: 1 Lab Hrs: 5
+MA1246 Dosage Calculations Credit Hrs: 1 Lecture Hrs: 15 Lab Hrs: 5

-This course will introduce students to the calculations used in the medical office for dosages.
-This course will give the students a knowledge and understanding of the different methods of administering medications and safety precautions.
+This course will introduce students to the calculations used in the medical office for drug dosages.
+This course will give the students the knowledge and understanding of the different methods of administering medications and safety precautions.

-MA1250 The Circulatory System Lab Hrs: 0 Credit Hrs: 1 Lecture Hrs: 20
+MA1250 The Circulatory System Lecture Hrs: 20 I ah Hrs: 0 Credit Hrs: 1